Create Map Tile Package (Data Management)

 output_folder

 The output folder where the multiple tile packages will be generated.
-If the output folder is not empty, a subfolder will be with created in the output folder to store the tiles.
+If the output folder is not empty, a subfolder will be created in the output folder to store the tiles.
 An automatically generated GUID will be used as the folder name.

 Folder